 - Device ID This indicates the specific device being selected.
 Clicking on this will bring up a menu that allows the settings to be viewed and other file related activity (i.e., Save As) to be performed. - 2 Error/Warning Panel This section will expand and contract depending number of errors and/or warning messages, if any.
 Clicking on the Warning or Error Tab hide or reveal this section.
 Note the arrow at the end of each error or warning.
-Clicking on the arrow will take to the view or popup where the field that flags the error or warning is generated. - (3) View Selection Clicking on these tabs will bring up the different views of the chip setup. - (4) Search Any field or diagram element can be highlighted by typing in its name in the Search box. - 5 Input Frequency the two boxes are where crystal and input clock frequencies are entered, respectively.
+Clicking on the arrow will take to the view or popup where the field that flags the error or warning is generated. - (3) View Selection Clicking on these tabs will bring up the different views of the chip setup. - (4) Search Any field or diagram element can be highlighted by typing in its name in the Search box. - [5] Input Frequency the two boxes are where crystal and input clock frequencies are entered, respectively.
 (Refer to Figures 5~5b). - 6 Clock Selection Clicking on it will bring up input reference source selection.
-Checking it activates the CLKin as a primary source.
-Refer to section "4.
-Input Clock Selection".
-(Refer to Figures 5~5b). - 7 Spread Spectrum Control Clicking on this box will bring up a popup window in which spread spectrum for this output clock is configured.
-There is one for each output (except OUT0).
-Refer to Section "Spread Spectrum". - 8 Output Signal Type Control Clicking on this box will bring up a popup window in which the signal type, voltage, slew rate and phase skew of this output clock is configured.
-Refer to Figures 8~10 for details.

-- 9 Output Frequency The box where intended output frequency in MHz is entered.
+Checking it activates the clkin as a primary source.
+Refer to section Input Selection.
+(Refer to Figures 5~5b). - 7 Output Signal Type Control Clicking on this box will bring up a popup window in which the signal type, voltage, slew rate and phase skew of this output clock is configured.
+Refer to Figures 5~7 for details. - 8 Output Frequency The box is where intended output frequency in MHz is entered.
 Once a frequency is entered, click outside the box for the value to take effect.
-IDT Timing Commander Software will use the frequency (together with input frequency) to adjust PLL and output divider to generate the intended output frequency. - Connect to chip If an evaluation board is connected through USB port, clicking on the round button will bring up a window where an I2C slave address can be selected; then clicking on the chip symbol to read or write the device's registers.
-See Figure 15 for details. - Zoom Clicking on "+" sign will increase the zoom level of the main window.
-Clicking on "-" sign will zoom out. - OTP Program button Clicking on this button will allow you to program the device.
-Note that OTP programming is one-time only.
-See "11.
-OTP Programming" section. - (13) Shutdown and OE polarity By changing polarity along with the SD/OE pin settings, it affects the OE of the outputs. - (14) Enable Global Shutdown Puts device in global shutdown mode, if Shutdown and OE polarity is high. - (15) CIkSel Pin Input clock select, selects the active input reference source in the manual switchover mode. - SD/OE Pin Enables/disables the outputs (OE) or powers down the chip (SD).
-The SH bit controls the configuration of the SD/OE pin. - (17) Select Configuration drop down Allows user to select between configuration [0:3]. - Critical Output box By checking this button, the output selected will be given priority for best performance based on using an all integer divider solution. - (19) Device Pinout This button will open up a pinout diagram for the part selected to program. - 20 Reference divider and VCO blocks Clicking on these boxes enable customize control by accessing internal parameters. - (21) User Guide clicking this button will open this current document - (22) Master Output Control This new feature will enable the user to enter all output types at once. - Fraction checkbox the box is intended to use a fraction value for either the input or the output frequency.
-(Refer to Figure 5c and Figure 11a). - Optimize button Clicking on this button optimizes the VCO frequency in the configuration based on the input and output frequencies.
-Optimization process might take some time, so it is generally used after a configuration has been set up.
-See section "Optimization Button". - Show Power box By checking this box a power consumption estimate will show up under each output and show total current consumption for the device.
-See section "Estimated Power Feature". - (26) Special Option By checking this box this will bring the new buttons in the view.
-See Figure 11e for details. - FOD/FB Integers/Alt Opt Algo These options will appear under the special options for using non-integer values in the Feedback and Fractional Output dividers blocks.
-Checking Alt Opt Algo will have the optimization button implement a different algorithm to calculate the VCO frequency.
-Use this if normal optimization is not delivering optimum results. - Doubler This feature of the VersaClock 6 is used to double the input frequency.
+IDT Timing Commander Software will use the frequency (together with input frequency) to adjust PLL and output divider to generate the intended output frequency.

+- (9) Connect to Chip If an evaluation board is connected through USB port, clicking on the round button will bring up a window where an I2C slave address can be selected; then clicking on the chip symbol to read or write the device's registers.
+See Figure 10 for details. - (10) Zoom Clicking on "+" sign will increase the zoom level of the main window.
+Clicking on "-" sign will zoom out. - OTP Program Button Clicking on this button will allow you to program the device.
+Note that OTP programming is one-time only. - (12) Shutdown and OE Polarity By changing polarity along with the SD/OE pin settings, it affects the OE of the outputs. - (13) Enable Global Shutdown Puts device in global shutdown mode, if Shutdown and OE polarity is high. - (14) ClkSel Pin Input clock select, selects the active input reference source in the manual switchover mode. - SD/OE Pin Enables/disables the outputs (OE) or powers down the chip (SD).
+The SH bit controls the configuration of the SD/OE pin. - (16) Select Configuration Drop Down Allows user to select between config [0:4]. - Fractional Checkbox the box is intended to use a fraction value for either the input or the output frequency.
+(Refer to Figure 5c). - (18) Device Pinout This button will open up a pinout diagram for the part selected to program. - (19) User Guide Will open User Guide document. - (20) Master Output Control This feature will enable the user to enter all output types at once.
+(Refer to Figure 10a). - Show Power Box By checking this box, a power consumption estimate will show up under each output.
+(Refer to Figure 10b). - (22) Special Option-By checking this box, it will bring new buttons in the view (Refer to Figure 10c).